ds-edu/DataScienceCapstone_OnlineRetail/README.md

 ## 6 Cluster Analysis

-Meaningful labels were assigned simply by analyzing the distribution of the clusters in terms of the three key features - Recency, Frequency, and Monetary values.
+Meaningful labels were assigned by analyzing the distribution of clusters based on the three key features: Recency, Frequency, and Monetary values.

 ![Clusters Distribution](./reports/figures/cluster_violinplot.png)

-Starting with **Cluster-2**, its mean Recency feature is the highest (which is bad) compared to other clusters.
-In addition, both its mean Frequency and Monetary are the lowest compared to others, so this cluster represents customers who are AT-RISK.
+Starting with **Cluster-2**, it has the highest mean Recency feature, which is a negative indicator, compared to the other clusters.
+Additionally, both its mean Frequency and Monetary values are the lowest among all clusters.
+This suggests that this cluster represents customers who are **AT RISK** of churning.

-With **Cluster-1** having the highest mean in Monetary and Frequency feature, it's easily classified as the loyal customers.
-They are the customers that constantly or frequently buys items that are either in bulk or higher-value.
-Note, however, that the mean Recency feature is the lowest, indicating a  majority in this cluster made recent purchases.
+**Cluster-1**, on the other hand, has the highest mean values for both Monetary and Frequency features, making it easy to classify these customers as loyal.
+They appear to be consistently making frequent purchases.
+Notably, the mean Recency feature in this cluster is the lowest, indicating that most customers here have made recent purchases.

-**Cluster-0** placed second in all of the features in terms of its mean values.
-They are not necessarily big spenders, frequent and recent buyers but the mean values in all three features are not the least.
+**Cluster-0** ranks second in all three features in terms of mean values.
+While they are not necessarily big spenders or frequent and recent buyers, their mean values in all three categories are not the lowest.

 **Summary of the assigned labels to the 3 clusters:**